yinkakun/gatsby-starter-glass/README.md

 - Go to Identity and Click Enable Identity.
 - Click on Invite Users and invite yourself.
 You will receive an email and you need to accept the invitation to set the password.
 - Now headover to Settings > Identity > Services and Enable Git Gateway
 - You can also manage who can register and log in to your CMS.
 Go to Settings > Identity > Registration  Registration Preferences.
-I would prefer to keep it to Invite Only, if I am the only one using it.
+I would prefer to keep it to Invite Only if I am the only one using it.
 - Now, go to to site-name.netlify.app/admin/, and login with your credentials.

 Once you are in your Netlify CMS, you can navigate to Posts and Pages.
 Here you will find a list of existing pages and posts.